 Eva Air's score of 31 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, EVA Air reported total carbon emissions of approximately 4,502,876,600 kg CO2e, comprising about 4,489,866,000 kg CO2e from Scope 1 emissions and about 12,329,000 kg CO2e from Scope 2 emissions.
-The airline has set ambitious targets to reduce its carbon footprint, aiming for a 1.6% reduction in Scope 1 emissions by 2025 and an 8% reduction by 2035, relative to 2019 levels.
-Additionally, EVA Air has committed to a long-term goal of reducing its carbon emissions by 50% by 2050 compared to 2005 levels.
-EVA Air is also focused on its Scope 1 and 3 emissions, with a target to reduce well-to-wake jet fuel GHG emissions by 40% per revenue tonne kilometre (RTK) by 2031, using 2019 as the baseline year.
+In 2023, EVA Air reported total carbon emissions of approximately 4.5 billion kg CO2e, comprising 4,489,866,000 kg CO2e from Scope 1 and 12,329,000 kg CO2e from Scope 2 emissions.
+Notably, EVA Air has not disclosed any Scope 3 emissions data for this year.
+For 2022, the airline's total emissions were approximately 4.5 billion kg CO2e, with Scope 1 emissions at 4,489,866,000 kg CO2e, Scope 2 at 12,329,000 kg CO2e, and Scope 3 at 6,935,000 kg CO2e.
+This indicates a consistent emission level across the two years.
+EVA Air has set ambitious reduction targets, aiming for a 1.6% reduction in Scope 1 emissions by 2025 and an 8% reduction by 2035, relative to 2019 levels.
+Additionally, the airline has committed to a long-term goal of reducing carbon emissions by 50% by 2050 compared to 2005 levels.
+Furthermore, EVA Air has established a Science Based Targets initiative (SBTi) commitment to reduce well-to-wake Scope 1 and 3 jet fuel GHG emissions by 40% per revenue tonne kilometre (RTK) by 2031, using 2019 as the baseline year.
 This target includes land-related emissions and removals from bioenergy feedstocks, although it does not account for non-CO₂ factors contributing to aviation-induced warming.
-The airline's emissions data and reduction initiatives are sourced directly from EVA Airways Corp., with no data cascaded from a parent or related organization.
-EVA Air's commitment to sustainability aligns with industry standards, reflecting a proactive approach to addressing climate change within the aviation sector.
+EVA Air's climate commitments reflect a proactive approach to addressing climate change within the aviation sector, aligning with industry standards and global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents